 Professional Credentialing for Healthcare Professionals

 Professional credentialing involves a giant data mess.
-Unfortunately, there is not single clearing house to handle all the information that all employers and third-party payers might need to conduct their due diligence by way of professional credentialing.
-For the physician, the process, though necessary and mostly unavoidable, cumbersome, time-consuming and full of professional hazards.
+Unfortunately, there is no single clearing house to handle all the information that all employers and third-party payers might need to conduct their due diligence by way of professional credentialing.
+For the physician, the process, though necessary and mostly unavoidable, can be cumbersome, time-consuming and full of professional hazards.

 Hospital Credentialing